minimob/video-ad-demo-unity/README.md

         };
         // OnVideoClosedAction is called when the user closes the Video Ad before it has finished videoPlayer.OnVideoClosedAction = () =&gt;
         {
         };

-        // pre-loaded only
-        // OnVideoLoadingAction is called when the preloaded video is loading videoPlayer.OnVideoLoadingAction = () =&gt;
-        {
-        };
-        // pre-loaded only
-        // OnVideoLoadedAction is called when the preloaded video has finished loading videoPlayer.OnVideoLoadedAction = () =&gt;
-        {
-        };
     }